Rasika1023/Churn_prediction_Telecom_Industry_Data_Science/README.md

 ## Results and Insights

 This section will include your analysis findings:
-- **Profitability**: Insights into the most profitable customers.
+- **Profitability**: Determines the customer who are likely to churn in the future and also tells the reason for churning which gives an insights for the service provider to reframe their policies if necessary.
+Reducing the churn rate by 5% , increases the profit by 60%.
 - **Customer Behavior**: Predicting the Customers who are likely to churn the service providers.

 ## Future Enhancements